-As of the date of the filing of this Form 10-Q, the Company's total contractual obligations have increased from those disclosed in the 2018 Form 10-K, primarily due to \$42,080 of Additional Term Loans provided under the Debt Facility in connection with the Bite Squad Merger.
-The Additional Term Loans are due on November 15, 2022.
-Interest on the Additional Term Loans, assuming no prepayments under the Debt Facility and assuming all interest payments are paid in cash, totals approximately \$2,247 for the remainder of 2019 and \$3,000, \$3,005 and \$2,645 for the years ended December 31, 2020, 2021 and 2022, respectively.
+As of the date of the filing of this Form 10-Q, the Company's total contractual obligations have increased from those disclosed in the 2018 Form 10-K, primarily due to the Additional Term Loans provided under the Debt Facility in connection with the Bite Squad Merger, the increase in the interest rate on the Notes in connection with the Convertible Notes Second Amendment and a short-term loan to the finance a portion of the Company's annual insurance premiums.
+Additionally, the Company has contractual obligations associated with the acquisition of Bite Squad and related non-cancellable operating leases for office facilities and vehicles used in delivery operations.

+The Additional Term Loans of \$42,080 are due on November 15, 2022.
+Interest on the Additional Term Loans, assuming no prepayments under the Debt Facility and assuming all interest payments are paid in cash, totals approximately \$1,548 for the remainder of 2019 and \$3,080, \$3,072 and \$2,684 for the years ended December 31, 2020, 2021 and 2022, respectively.
+The additional interest expense associated with the increase in the interest rate on the Notes from 1.0% to 6.0% in connection with the Convertible Notes Second Amendment, assuming all interest payments are paid in cash and assuming no conversion prior to the maturity of the Notes, totals \$1,540 for the remainder of 2019 and \$3,063, \$3,054 and \$2,669 for the years ended December 31, 2020, 2021 and 2022, respectively.

-Additionally, the Company's total contractual obligations increased as a result of the acquisition of Bite Squad and related non-cancellable operating leases for office facilities and vehicles used in delivery operations, totaling approximately \$791 for the remainder of 2019 and \$262 and \$51 for the years ended December 31, 2020 and 2021, respectively.
+The short-term loan related to the annual insurance premium obligation has a principal amount of \$5,032, to be paid in monthly installments until maturity on April 1, 2020.
+Contractual obligations associated with the acquisition of Bite Squad and related non-cancellable operating leases for office facilities and vehicles used in delivery operations total approximately \$552 for the remainder of 2019, and \$563 and \$248 for the years ended December 31, 2020 and 2021, respectively.